iocafe/iocafe-doc/source/extensions/switchbox/210318-switchbox.rst

 * IO network services and clints connecting to switchbox authenticate switchbox by server certificate.

 * Client connecting to switchbox is authenticated by IO network service.

+* Switchbox is intended for cloud use.
+It supports only TLS protocol, unsecured sockets over internet are disabled.

 TODO: